Things to See and Do in Cantabria

 Cantabria's capital on its glittering bay

 At the heart of Cantabria and, for many, the entry point to northern Spain, the beautiful bay of Santander not only offers a natural harbour but lovely sheltered beaches right beside the city centre.
 Favoured by the royals at the turn of the century the city centre has a definite Belle Epoque feel to it and the royal Palacio de la Magdalena stands proud on the headland which all but closes the bay as testament to those days.
-Often overlooked or thought of as ust a port of entry, Santander is a beautiful, lively city, steeped in history and with plenty of great restaurants and tapas bars, a fine maritime museum, sandy beaches - and great shopping too!
+Often overlooked or thought of as ust a port of entry, Santander is deservedly 'on the up' - a beautiful, lively city, steeped in history and with plenty of great restaurants and tapas bars, a fine maritime museum, sandy beaches - and great shopping too!

 City beaches of Santander